 Ceropegia woodii 'Mini Star' have narrow leaves and they're a much lighter green.
 It may also be called "Heartless".
 It's the rarer of the four available so you may need to search this one out from online sellers.

-Care requirements are the same and the difference in appearance between the types is not overly striking.
-The 'Variegata' cultivar, 'Silver Glory' and 'Mini Star' are also the rarer (and potentially more expensive) of the plants.
-However all can be propagated by stem cuttings quite easily and all look superb in a hanging basket so pick whatever you like the most and you'll have a fab display in no time.
+Care requirements are the same and all can be propagated by stem cuttings quite easily and all look superb in a hanging basket.
+Pick whatever you like the most and you'll have a fab display in no time.

 Different light conditions can also change the overall leaf color and placement of the marbled markings.
-We talk about that in the "problems" section of the article further on.
-However we would stress again, there are only four generally sold cultivars and although two plants side by side could look quite different they actually likely to be the same.
+I talk about that in the "problems" section of the article later.

 This is an adaptable houseplant when it comes to light levels.
 It will put up with some lower light conditions and also some fairly bright spots.
 However avoid gloomy, low light conditions and intense sun-drenched south-facing windows.